-(If there is another concentration that you are strongly interested in, which is served by an adequate number of course offerings in three departments, and you have found a mentor who is willing to supervise your work in the concentration, please consult the IS Director.
-Permission to choose an alternative concentration is contingent upon a well integrated Learning Plan which should include internship possibilities and a likely subject for a senior thesis.)
+(If there is another concentration that you are strongly interested in that is served by an adequate number of course offerings in three departments, and you have found a mentor who is willing to supervise your work in the concentration, please consult the IS Program Administrator.
+Permission to choose an alternative concentration is contingent upon a well integrated learning plan, which should include internship possibilities and a likely subject for a senior thesis.)

 Your work in your concentration may begin after you have completed INTL 201.
 Your choice of PSC 252/202 or INTL 305 will be determined by your choice of an area of concentration.

 The five courses in your area of concentration should be distributed among three disciplines to ensure that you have a multidisciplinary perspective on your subject.
 While it is difficult to anticipate all of the courses that might be taught in departments beyond a year, it is still useful to have a plan of coursework for your Area of Concentration.
 You should consult the Director of the Program regularly about the courses you are taking.

 7. Quantitative Skills:The ability to use quantitative data will stand you in good stead in your course work and in your senior capstone submission.
 Your choice of a quantitative skills course will depend on your area of concentration, for techniques of research vary somewhat with each discipline.
 IS students may choose one of the following courses in quantitative skills: SOC.232.Methods and Techniques of Sociological Research, PSY.215.
 Applied Statistics, and ECO.290.Principles of Statistics.